aeden/dns-zonefile/README.md

 ## Contributing

 See the TODO.
-Send pull requests on GitHub to contribute.
+Read CONTRIBUTING.md for more details on how to contribute to this project.

 [![Build Status](https://secure.travis-ci.org/craigw/dns-zonefile.png)](http://travis-ci.org/craigw/dns-zonefile)